 How To Pass A Denver Rental License Inspection

-The Denver Rental License program is slowly phasing into 2022.
-The city recently released its checklist and inspection guidebook which all the inspectors in the city will be using when performing this service.
+With the Denver Residential Rental License program now in full swing, rental inspections are mandatory in order to acquire a license.
+The city has compiled a standardized checklist and inspection guidebook which all the inspectors in the city will be using when performing this service.
 The program is robust and requires the inspector to check many areas of a rental unit for health and safety concerns.

 Thankfully, the city’s guidebook is detailed and will answer most questions about what the minimum requirements are to pass a Denver rental license inspection.
 However, we wanted to create a condensed blog to help the average owner or property manager quickly understand the inspection before our inspector comes out.